AdobeDocs/commerce-php/src/pages/tutorials/custom-attributes/text-field.md

 1. Add attribute to an attribute set and group.

     There is only one attribute set and group for the customer entity.
-The default attribute set ID is a constant defined the `CustomerMetadataInterface` interface and setting the attribute group ID to null makes Magento use the default attribute group ID for the customer entity.
+The default attribute set ID is a constant defined the `CustomerMetadataInterface` interface and setting the attribute group ID to null makes the application use the default attribute group ID for the customer entity.

     ```php
     $this->customerSetup->addAttributeToSet(